tum-esi/Quantifying-the-Impact-of-FP-on-CBS-GCL/README.md

 Quantifying the Impact of Frame Preemption on Combined TSN Shapers

 # Reference
-For reference of this project please use the following publication:
+To cite our work, please use the following BibTex code:

 @misc{debnath2024quantifying,
       title={Quantifying the Impact of Frame Preemption on Combined TSN Shapers},